 If no plan can be confirmed, the Debtor's Chapter 11 Case may be converted to a case under chapter 7 of the Bankruptcy Code, pursuant to which a trustee would be elected or appointed to liquidate the assets of the Debtor for distribution in accordance with the priorities established by the Bankruptcy Code.
-Even if a plan is confirmed, under certain specified scenarios, pursuant to the Deconsolidation Option, the Debtor may seek to convert the Chapter 11 Case to a case under chapter 7 of the Bankruptcy Code.
-A discussion of the effects that a chapter 7 liquidation would have upon the recoveries of Holders of Claims and Equity Interests will be set forth in the Debtor's Liquidation Analysis.
+Even if a plan is confirmed, under certain specified scenarios, the Debtor may seek to convert the Chapter 11 Case to a case under chapter 7 of the Bankruptcy Code.
+A discussion of the effects that a chapter 7 liquidation would have upon the recoveries of Holders of Claims and Equity Interests is set forth in the Debtor's Liquidation Analysis.

-B. Risks Related to a Plan Based upon the Plan Settlement Option
+B. Risks Related to the Plan